 A few notes:

 3rd there are occasional character/romanization mismatches.
 I choose the character written and display the closest romanization I can find.
-Each is noted in the footnotes.

 6th and lastly: This listing is not intended to act as a teaching guide.
-You will still need a teacher to explain how to position your fingers and move your hands and arms.
+You will need a teacher to explain how to position your fingers and move your hands and arms.

 As explained by the The New Grove Dictionary of Music and Musicians:

 Glissando: "The effect obtained... by sliding rapidly over the relevant keys or strings with the fingernails or the fingertips."
 I describe them as "runs".

 Tremolo: "A term now most strictly used to denote a rapid reiteration of a single note or chord without regard to measured time values"